Marcellus Hartley Dodge Jr.: Life

-Dodge was born in Madison, New Jersey to Ethel Geraldine Rockefeller and Marcellus Hartley Dodge Sr. He was a grandson of William A. Rockefeller Jr., co-founder of Standard Oil; great-grandson of Remington Arms Company founder Marcellus Hartley; and grandnephew of Standard Oil's other co-founder, John D. Rockefeller.
+Dodge was born in Madison, New Jersey, to Ethel Geraldine Rockefeller and Marcellus Hartley Dodge Sr. He was a grandson of William A. Rockefeller Jr., co-founder of Standard Oil; great-grandson of Remington Arms Company founder Marcellus Hartley; and grandnephew of Standard Oil's other co-founder, John D. Rockefeller.
 Dodge was often referred to as "Hartley."

 Dodge was instantly killed in an automobile accident on August 29, 1930, when his car struck a tree on the Bayonne-Bordeaux road in Mogesca, France.
 The accident occurred shortly after his graduation from Princeton University in June 1930, where he played football.
 Two passing motorists, Henri Dupin, and Paul Theau, pulled Dodge's body, and the still living Ralph Applegate, from the burning car.
 Dodge's carotid artery had been severed, and the car's engine was pushed against the back seat.
 Marcellus Hartley Dodge Sr. went to the site of the accident, looked at the car, and talked to Dupin and Theau.
 Dodge's mother, Geraldine, had sent him there as a diversion from his hobby of aviation, which she felt was too dangerous.

-Dodge was buried at Sleepy Hollow Cemetery in Sleepy Hollow, New York.
+Dodge was buried at Sleepy Hollow Cemetery in Sleepy Hollow, New York, at the foot of the mausoleum of his grandfather, William Rockefeller Jr. His mother was buried next to him 43 years later.